nbeckerphoto/colortools/README.md

-                        include all detected dominant colors in the spectrum graphic --collage             save a collage of the analyzed images --summary             print a summary of the analyzed images to the console
+                        include all detected dominant colors in the spectrum graphic --collage             save a collage of the analyzed images --summary             print a summary of the analyzed images to the console --json                print per-image results (path, sort index, dominant colors) as a single JSON object to stdout, instead of the normal human- readable output; intended for scripting/integration use
 ```

 ### Building from Source